wahabk/wahabk/README.md

 👋 Hi, I’m @wahabk

-My repo contains personal projects and my PhD working on softmatter particle tracking and automated segmentation of bone.
+My repo contains personal projects and my PhD work on softmatter particle tracking and automated segmentation of bone.
 Have a look at my repositories 😄

 You can find my email [here.](https://research-information.bris.ac.uk/en/persons/abdelwahab-kawafi)